florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 ## Deployment

-We used Netlify to deploy our frontend and Heroku to deploy our backend.
+I used Netlify to deploy our frontend and Heroku to deploy our backend.

 [Link to the APP](https://codestreamsocialmedia.netlify.app/)